cmjt/examples/CRC_point_process.md

 lines) and empirical (dashed lines) Palm intensity functions.

-Please note that parameters of the Palm intensity functions may differ, in name only, from the descriptions in Jones-Todd et al. (In submission).
+Please note that parameters of the Palm intensity functions may differ, in name only, from the descriptions in Jones-Todd et al. (2018).

     library(palm)